How to Retire at 21

 By “retiring” it’s basically not working a 9 to 5 job.
 Being on the internet full-time you can essentially work if and when you want to.
 No one is really my boss.

-9. Grandy Says:
+9. Grandy said:

-10. Krish Says:
+10. Krish said:

 I am not interested any more because I am well past 21.
 Wish I was 15, then would been really exited.

-11. baldeagle Says:
+11. baldeagle said:

 Well, I’m well past 21, but figure the point here is to get to wealth fast.
 We’ll see…

-12. Matthew Henrickson Says:
+12. Matthew Henrickson said:

 It’s not really about being 21, but basically being young and making money online.